ark-network/arkdev.info/docs/learn/concepts.md

 A connector is a dust value ouptut that _connects_ a forfeit tx that spends a VTXO, to the round tx that creates another one.
 The connector is created by the server in the round tx and is used as input of a user's forfeit tx.
 It's signed by the Server only and its purpose is to force the forfeit tx to be broadcastable only if the round tx is broadcasted as well.
 Without connectors, the users would need to trust the Server to broadcast the round tx after they signed their forfeit txs.
-With connectors, instead, there's no need of trust as they are the guarantee for the users that the Server can't broadcast the forfeit txs unless the round tx is already onchain.
+With connectors, instead, there's no need of trust as they are the guarantee for the users that the Server can't broadcast the forfeit txs unless the round tx is already on-chain.

 ![connectors](/img/connectors.png)
 In this example Alice owns a 10k sats VTXO and joins a round to refresh it.